igna-s/Chatbot_like_GroxAI/README.md

 ## 📜 License

-This project has no usage restrictions.
-Feel free to use and evolve it!
+This project has no usage restrictions (Uses MIT or Apache libraries), except for the terms and conditions of the respective API providers.
+From my side, feel free to use and evolve it :D !